bricomp/Nextion-Library/README.md

   I have a TimerEvent which runs at 600mS intervals, slow I know but fast enough for my current needs.

-  When, for example, this timer notices that the numeric variable "SetTime" is not zero it takes the value from this variable and sets the time.
+  When, for example, this timer notices that the numeric variable "SetTime" is not zero it takes the value from this variable and sets the Nextion time.

   The format of the data in this variable is (in HEX) "HHMMSS".
   After having set the time the variable is set back to 0 again.